 Not that the European Commission lacks any system at all to ensure that companies do not do unduly crazy things with the tax money paid to them.
 The Commission operates a blacklist: EDES, short for the Early Detection and Exclusion System.
 When Brussels finds companies guilty of, for example, a conflict of interest, non-payment or fraud, their name is added to this pillory.
 They are then often also temporarily banned from carrying out projects on behalf of the Commission.
 It is one of the toughest measures Brussels can implement before resorting to the courts.
 Unfortunately, this blacklist appears to have many snags.

-European Accounting Officer, Helga Berger, summarises the sore points as follows: ‘The blacklist is a good concept to prevent EU funds from falling into the wrong hands.
+Member of the European Court of Auditors, Helga Berger, summarises the sore points as follows: ‘The blacklist is a good concept to prevent EU funds from falling into the wrong hands.
 In practice, however, the EU blacklist is currently not working well to keep fraudsters at bay because it suffers from a number of weaknesses.
 We saw a mix of different exclusion methods at member state level.
 In addition, relevant data is often inaccessible to the European Commission’s authorising officers who manage the EU’s blacklisting system.’